 The Board has two sub-committees as follows:

-- Audit Committee: The Audit Committee overseas the integrity of the financial results of the company.
-It engages and works with external auditors and Group management.
-It reviews and reports to the Board on significant issues including estimates and judgements made in connection with preparation of the Group financial statements.
+- Audit Committee: The Audit Committee oversees the integrity of the financial results of the Company.
+It engages and works with the external auditor and Group management.
+It reviews and reports to the Board on significant issues including estimates and judgements made in connection with the preparation of the Group financial statements.
 The Audit Committee also has a key role in the oversight of the effectiveness of risk management.
-Full details of the report of the Audit Committee are set out in the Annual Report.
-The Committee met three times during 2018/19.
+Full details of the Report of the Audit Committee are set out in the annual report.
+The Committee met three times during FY20.

-- Remuneration Committee: This Committee ensures that the Group’s Executive remuneration policy is aligned to the implementation of the Company strategy and shareholder interests, after taking into account the views of shareholders.
-The Committee seeks to establish a policy that is designed to motivate retain and attract Executives of the high calibre necessary for a business of Checkit’s complexity, international scope and ambitions.
-Full details of the Report of the Remuneration Committee can be found in the Annual Report
+- Remuneration Committee: This Committee ensures that the Group’s Executive remuneration policy is aligned to the implementation of the Company strategy and shareholder interests, after considering the views of shareholders.
+The Committee seeks to establish a policy that is designed to motivate, retain and attract Executives of the high calibre necessary for a business of Checkit’s complexity, international scope and ambitions.
+Full details of the Report of the Remuneration Committee can be found in the annual report.

-Given the current size and complexity of the Group the Board does not currently consider that a nominations committee is required and that the Board as a whole leads the process for Board appointments and succession planning for key senior executives, whilst reserving its right to establish a committee for any specific appointment process.
+Given the current size and complexity of the Group the Board does not currently consider that a nominations committee is required and the Board as a whole leads the process for Board appointments and succession planning for key Senior Executives, whilst reserving its right to establish a committee for any specific appointment process.

 10. Principle: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-The Company generally holds briefing meetings for employees post the half and full year result announcements.
+The Company generally holds briefing meetings for employees following the half and full-year result announcements.